Albert-Richards/QA_Project_2/README.md

 ### Jenkins

 Jenkins allowed for the project to be deployed through a continous integration and deployment pipeline.
-The project was built as a Jenkins pipeline project with a github webhook and a Jenkinsfile which consisted of five stages:
+The project was built as a Jenkins pipeline project with a github webhook and a Jenkinsfile which consisted of four stages:
 - Build stage
 > Builds all the images that are needed for the app to run, namely the 4 core services and the nginx proxy server
 - Test stage